Thorne HealthTech (NASDAQ:THRN) Sees Unusually-High Trading Volume

-Thorne HealthTech, Inc. (NASDAQ:THRN – Get Free Report) shares saw unusually-high trading volume on Tuesday .
-Approximately 189,812 shares changed hands during mid-day trading, an increase of 125% from the previous session’s volume of 84,526 shares.The stock last traded at $10.14 and had previously closed at $10.17.
+Thorne HealthTech, Inc. (NASDAQ:THRN – Get Free Report) shares saw unusually-high trading volume on Monday .
+Approximately 34,933 shares changed hands during trading, a decline of 61% from the previous session’s volume of 90,270 shares.The stock last traded at $10.13 and had previously closed at $10.12.

-THRN has been the topic of several analyst reports.
+THRN has been the subject of several research analyst reports.
+Canaccord Genuity Group upped their price target on shares of Thorne HealthTech from $6.00 to $7.00 and gave the stock a “buy” rating in a research report on Friday, August 11th.
 TheStreet upgraded shares of Thorne HealthTech from a “d+” rating to a “c-” rating in a report on Monday, June 26th.
-TD Cowen reissued a “market perform” rating and set a $10.20 price objective (up previously from $8.00) on shares of Thorne HealthTech in a research report on Wednesday, August 30th.
-Finally, Canaccord Genuity Group increased their price objective on shares of Thorne HealthTech from $6.00 to $7.00 and gave the stock a “buy” rating in a research report on Friday, August 11th.
+Finally, TD Cowen reissued a “market perform” rating and issued a $10.20 price target (up previously from $8.00) on shares of Thorne HealthTech in a research note on Wednesday, August 30th.

 Thorne HealthTech Price Performance

-Thorne HealthTech (NASDAQ:THRN – Get Free Report) last released its earnings results on Tuesday, August 8th.
-The company reported $0.10 earnings per share for the quarter, beating analysts’ consensus estimates of $0.07 by $0.03.
-The business had revenue of $72.72 million during the quarter.
+Thorne HealthTech (NASDAQ:THRN – Get Free Report) last announced its quarterly earnings results on Tuesday, August 8th.
+The company reported $0.10 EPS for the quarter, topping the consensus estimate of $0.07 by $0.03.
 Thorne HealthTech had a net margin of 7.84% and a return on equity of 9.03%.
-As a group, sell-side analysts predict that Thorne HealthTech, Inc. will post 0.29 earnings per share for the current fiscal year.
+The firm had revenue of $72.72 million for the quarter.
+Equities research analysts expect that Thorne HealthTech, Inc. will post 0.29 EPS for the current year.

 About Thorne HealthTech